madjugglers/pattern-book/01_maj_pattern_book.md

 | **C**       |       | A     |       | A     |
 | **D**       |       |       | A     |       |

-> * Right hand counting
+> * Right-hand counting

-When juggling the cascade, each hand takes turns throwing: right, left, right, left, etc. Usually, all of the jugglers in the pattern throw their right hand throws at the same time, and then their left hand throws at the same time.
-For most patterns, all the participants juggle at the same synchronized rate.

-In general, right hand throws are made to the left hand and left hand throws are made to the right hand.
-This applies to passes and self throws.
-(Exceptions will be noted when applicable.)

-The two graphs above illustrate a standard feed.
-The position graph shows where the jugglers stand.
-The left graph shows where and when passes are made.

-The label "Right hand counting" means that all of the right hand throws are numbered in the graph.
+The label "Right-hand counting" means that only the right-hand throws are tabulated.
 The column under each number lists the jugglers that pass at that time.
-Since left hand passes are never made in this particular pattern, they are not listed in the graph.
-Throws that are not in the graph are self throws.
+Since left-hand passes are not made in this particular pattern, they are not tabulated; self-throws are indicated with a blank entry.

-The first column lists the jugglers in the pattern.
-The row where a juggler is listed shows to whom and when that juggler passes.

 For example, if I was juggler C in the above pattern, I would read along the 3rd row to see where I pass.
 On the first pass (column 1), I have a self throw (the empty box represents a self throw).
-For the next right hand throw (column 2), I pass to A. For the next two right hand throws, I do a self throw followed by a pass to A. The table rolls over, so that the fifth pass is the same as the first.
+For the next right-hand throw (column 2), I pass to A. For the next two right-hand throws, I do a self throw followed by a pass to A. The table rolls over, so that the fifth pass is the same as the first.

+**to do ...put in a graph of this pattern **

 Unless otherwise specified, all passes are single spins and do not cross.
 Doubles and triples to juggler A would be indicated by D-A and T-A respectively